 - 1 1/2 cups Greek yogurt (full-fat is best)

 - 2 small garlic cloves, minced

 - 1 tablespoon lemon juice, more to taste

 - 2 tablespoons minced fresh dill

 - In a medium sized mixing bowl, stir all ingredients together until combined.
 Refrigerate for 1-2 hours before serving or serve immediately.

-- Store in a covered container in the refrigerator for 2-3 days.
+- Store in a covered container in the refrigerator for up to 2-3 days.

-- Nutrition information is based on one serving, or 2 tablespoons.
+- Nutrition information is based on one serving (2 tablespoons).

 - Full-fat Greek yogurt yields the creamiest sauce but 2% Greek yogurt works too.